Praha (450 €)

 This exam is a performance-based evaluation of system administration skills and knowledge.
 Candidates perform a number of routine system administration tasks and are evaluated on whether they have met specific objective criteria.
 Performance-based testing means that candidates must perform tasks similar to what they perform on the job.

-Prospective employers of people with the Red Hat Certificate of Expertise in Performance Tuning should verify any and all claims by people claiming to hold this credential by requesting their certificate number and verifying it using the Red Hat certification verification tool.
+Prospective employers of a Red Hat Certified Specialist in Linux Performance Tuning should verify any and all claims by people claiming to hold this credential by requesting their certificate number and verifying it using the Red Hat certification verification tool.

 Official scores for exams come exclusively from Red Hat Certification Central.
 Red Hat does not authorize examiners or training partners to report results to candidates directly.
 Scores on the exam are usually reported within 3 U.S. business days.